AgusPane17/AgusPane17/README.md

 My name is Agustin  😎

-My name is Agustín and I am a systems engineering student 💻.
+I am a systems engineering student 💻.
 I also study to be a full stack developer with javascript 🖥

 I have knowledge in: